SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ## Available options

-You need a way to pass environment variables to the build process, so secrets and other secured data should not commit to source control.
+You have to pass environment variables to the build process, so secrets and other secured data will not commited along the source code.

 ```javascript
 // In your gatsby-config.js